Step-by-Step VW Oil Change Instructions

 DO NOT OVER TORQUE!
 Over-torqueing may break the oil filter housing and can make the next oil change and removal of the oil filter housing extremely difficult.

 Note in your records the current mileage at time of oil change, as well as, when you'll need to change your oil next.
-For help determining the correct Vw oil change interval for your vehicle, see our "How driving style can affect your Vw oil change intervals" section.
 You may also wish to reset the vehicles oil change interval system for future oil change indication.
 Keeping detailed service records is a must for proper vehicle maintenance and future resale value.